swanav/ee450-project-fall-22/README.md

 2. Implemented backend servers, `serverCS` and `serverEE`, which receives course lookup requests over **UDP** from the frontend server, serverM and responds with the appropriate course data from a csv database, `cs.txt` and `ee.txt`.
 3. Implemented a frontend server, `serverM` which talks to the backend servers mentioned above over **UDP** and interfaces with the client application over **TCP**.
 Handles authentication and course information lookup requests.
 It also aggregates course lookup requests for multiple requests to respond to a bulk query.
 4. Implements a `client`, which talks to the frontend server, `serverM` and provides the user an interface to authenticate themselves and request information regarding courses.

+> This implementation contains extensive use of function pointers and macros to reduce code duplication and increase readability.
+Socket functionalities (TCP and UDP) have been carefully encapsulated in a separate `networking.h` file.
+The servers and the client reuse the same codebase to communicate over TCP and UDP.
+Please note that it is only the code that is being reused.
+The applications themselves do not share any runtime and operate in complete isolation.
+Where possible, the code employs macro guards to make it easy to understand which functions are accessible to which applications.

 -----
 ***What your code files are and what each one of them does.
 (Please do not repeat the project description, just name your code files and briefly mention what they do).***